S.C. man creating new HIV vaccine

 inside

-By CZERNE M. REID - czreid@thestate.com
+By CZERNE M. REID - czreid@thestate.

-MEXICO CITY— A Claflin University professor is trying to turn the
+MEXICO CITY A Claflin University professor is trying to turn the

 search for an HIV vaccine inside out.